unite-2-ts/string.js/README.md

 I want unify all coding or encoding methods of strings (such as UTF-8, UTF-16).
 I would special category for such string types.

+Unfortunately around strings, around the same bits and bytes, there are many misconceptions, many possible interpretations or representations.
+I just want programmers (and even people) not to be confused with encodings.
+Yes, I was one of the first to notice a number of oddities, problems.
+I realized that it is time to create a library for more convenient work with encodings (especially UTF-8, and later UTF-16).

+Also, there is an erroneous misconception that the number of characters equals the number of bytes.
+In fact, this turns out to be a fundamentally incorrect statement.

 ## Unification - time is come

 ### Part I - JavaScript